Inherit The Dust by Nick Brandt.

 It is a general assumption that the destruction in Africa has to do with poaching and feeding the unstoppable demand for animal parts from the Far East.
 However, the problem is more complicated as it is also linked to the world’s overpopulation and the limited amount of space and resources.

 The monograph Inherit the Dust, published by Edwynn Houk Editions was released in March 2016.
 The book’s release coincided with the roll out of accompanying exhibitions featuring large-scale prints in New York, Los Angeles, Berlin, Stockholm, and London, among other cities.
-The book is available to order from our online bookshop.

 International press about Inherit The Dust:

 “The wasted lands in Inherit The Dust were once golden savannah, sprinkled with acacia trees, where elephants, big cats and rhinos roamed.